Recipes Made Easy

 How to serve your pancakes

-This pancake recipe works very well for both sweet and saviour pancakes.
+This pancake recipe works very well for both sweet and savoury pancakes.
 If you are making savoury pancakes you can add a pinch of salt to the flour.
 Likewise, when making sweet pancakes you can also add a teaspoon of caster sugar to the flour, but personally, I never bother.

 Sweet pancake recipes made easy